your/moocboom/README.md

 ## Old alpha reference
-http://github.com/your/nariga - originally written in Dart with support scripts in Phyton and Ruby
+http://github.com/your/nariga - originally written in Dart with support scripts in Bash, Phyton and Ruby